Students who plan to register at SCC, SFCC or the off-campus centers, are encouraged to confer with an

 Financial Aid: Students on financial aid must first check with the Financial Aid Office if planning to add a class after the first ten days of the quarter.
 Otherwise, you will be held responsible for the tuition and fees added for those classes.

-Dropping Classes: A student cannot officially drop a course simply by informing the instructor he or she is withdrawing or by ceasing to attend class.
-An official drop or withdrawal requires processing through the Registration Office.
+Dropping Classes: A student cannot officially drop a course simply by informing the instructor they are withdrawing or by ceasing to attend class.
+An official drop or withdrawal requires processing through your Student Homepage or at the Registration Office.
 Instructors may use their discretion to process an instructor initiated drop on the third day of non-attendance, and/or when issuing a grade to students who do not go through the schedule change process.

 Repeating a Course